rki-mf1/VirusWarn-Flu/README.md

 <div id="top"></div>

 <div align="center">
-<h1 align="center"> VOCAL-Flu: Alert system and prioritization for concerning Influenza variants </h1>
+<h1 align="center"> FluWarnSystem: Alert system and prioritization for concerning Influenza variants </h1>
 </div>
 The goal of VOCAL-Flu is to detect concerning Influenza variants from sequencing data.
 It does so by parsing Influenza genomes and detecting amino acids mutations in the spike proteins that can be associated with a phenotypic change.
 The phenotypic changes are annotated according to the knowledge accumulated on previous variants.
-Owing to the limited size of the genome, convergent evolution is expected to take place.
-The tool is based on [VOCAL](https://github.com/rki-mf1/vocal): Variant Of Concern ALert and prioritization, which was invented for SARS-CoV-2.
+The tool is based on <a href="https://github.com/rki-mf1/vocal"><strong>VOCAL</strong></a>: Variant Of Concern ALert and prioritization, which was invented for SARS-CoV-2.

-# Documentation VOCAL

-<a href="https://rki-mf1.github.io/vocal-doc/"><strong>Explore the docs »</strong></a>

 # Getting Started

-⚠️**Note**: 🔌 Right now, VOCAL tested on Linux and Mac system only 💻
+⚠️**Note**: 🔌 Right now, FluWarnSystem is tested on Linux and Mac system only 💻

 ## Quick Installation